agentmorris/camera-trap-ml-survey/README.md

 > <https://www.archangel.im/wamcam>

-"WAMCam started as a kickstart feasibility study.
+&ldquo;WAMCam started as a kickstart feasibility study.
 The study successfully completed with an end-to-end system prototype, facilitating user engagement and feedback on the system requirements.
-The devices have been tested in jungle conditions and reliably send AI-generated Iridium SBD status messages from beneath the forest canopy to remote end users who have cellular coverage."
+The devices have been tested in jungle conditions and reliably send AI-generated Iridium SBD status messages from beneath the forest canopy to remote end users who have cellular coverage.&rdquo;

 Built as a contract project for the ESA by <https://www.archangel.im/>, who make unmanned cameras for other applications.
-Had "AI on board", details unknown. \[I contacted them 1/2019\]
+Had &ldquo;AI on board&rdquo;, details unknown.

 ## InstantDetect (ZSL)